A family has evacuated and is standing on a hill behind a house with a grab and go bag. They are looking at a house half under flood water

 A chevron

-• If you have evacuated, you should only return home once officials advise it is safe to do so.
+• If you've had to leave your home, you should only return once officials advise it is safe to do so.
 It may not be safe even when flood waters have receded.

 • Help others if you can.

-• Once home, throw away any food, including canned goods, or drinking water that has come into contact with flood water as it may be contaminated.
+• Throw away any food, including canned goods, or drinking water that has come into contact with flood water as it could make you sick.
 Avoid drinking or preparing food with flood water until you are certain it is not contaminated.

-• Follow any boil water notice instructions from Te Whatu Ora or Emergency Management.
+• Follow any boil water notice instructions from Te Whatu Ora/Health NZ or Emergency Management.

 • Clean up carefully and take care around remaining flood water - you may need to wear protective gear such as gloves, sturdy footwear and protective clothing that covers your arms and legs.